Final Events: Narrative

 In response to the 1947 flying disc craze, rocket engineer Jack Parsons is questioned by Air Force Office of Special Investigations.
 Parsons, a disciple of British occultist Aleister Crowley, offers the explanation that occult rituals he conducted in the summer of 1947 had "opened the door" for the flying discs to enter our realm.

 In 1950, Parsons is reported to the FBI for having illegally removed classified documents from the Hughes Aircraft Company.
 Parsons confesses to having removed the documents, returns them, and claims he was going to use the documents to obtain employment in Israel.
 Parsons is placed under surveillance and Parson's top secret clearance is revoked on January 7, 1952.
 In response to the loss of his security clearance, Parsons plans to leave the country and relocate to Israel.
 According to the narrative, the personnel involved in handling the Parsons matter served as the nucleus for a group that would later become the "Collin Elite".
 Duke recalls: "the thing that connected everyone was we were all on the investigation of Parsons taking the papers from Hughes."
 On June 17, the day before his departure, Parsons is killed at his home in an explosion that is later ruled accidental.

 In the weeks after Parsons is killed, Washington, D.C. experiences a massive wave of UFO sightings and there is "a sudden upsurge in UFO activity across the United States — the likes of which had never, ever been seen before".
 While mainstream elements in the military assume the UFOs are the result of extraterrestrial visitors, many in the Collins Elite become convinced the wave is the result of Parson's death.
 According to the text, "no more than about a week after Parsons got killed", about 15 people who had been involved in the Parsons case are invited to fly to attend a meeting at the Pentagon.
 There, they receive an offer to relocate with families to D.C. in order to conduct a study on whether flying disks "had devil beginnings".
 The group is kept secret from lawmakers, as Pentagon officials "knew the hammer was going to come down on all this if Congress found out good U.S. dollars were being used to pay for [a study of] demonology and flying saucers."
-The term "Collins" stems a participant who came from Collins, New York.
+The term "Collins" stems from a participant who came from Collins, New York.